-Spn 102 Elementary Spanish II

-An introduction to the language, with stress on grammar and the aural-oral values of language, including phonetics.
+Spn 102 Elementary Spanish II 3 credit hours An introduction to the language, with stress on grammar and the aural-oral values of language, including phonetics.
 Prerequisite: Spn 101 or equivalent.

 Spn 201 Intermediate Spanish I

 Content includes grammar practice at intermediate level of composition and conversation.
 Prerequisite: Spn 102 or equivalent.